muratk5n/thirdwave/en/README.md

 The attack was probably a message to JB while visiting Rzeszów, Poland, right across the border, very close to Lviv.

-"Just when many thought Eastern Ukraine was the focus, there was the Russian attack on a Western town, Lviv"
+"As focus shifted to Eastern Ukraine, there was a Russian attack on a Western town, Lviv"

 ---